navneet-nmk/pytorch-rl/README.md

 Multiple GAN training tricks have been used because of the instability in training the generators and discriminators.
 Please refer to https://github.com/soumith/ganhacks for more information.

+Even after using the tricks, it was really hard to train a GAN to convergence.
+However, after using Spectral Normalization (https://arxiv.org/abs/1802.05957) the infogan was trained to convergence.

 1. beta-VAE
 2. InfoGAN
 3. CVAE-GAN
 4. Flow based generative models (Research)
+5. SAGAN
+6. Sequential Attend, Infer, Repeat

 # References
 1. Playing Atari with Deep Reinforcement Learning, Mnih et al., 2013